learn-the-web/topics/html-semantics/index.md

 ### Images & figures

-Images in websites are no embedded in the website, but linked to by the HTML document.
+Images in websites are not embedded in the website, but linked to by the HTML document.

 - `<img>` — the image tag, to link to an image file so the browser could download it.